 1. Adopt a historical doctrinal statement

 And the impact this self-made doctrine has had is nearly insurmountable.
 Shallow, watered-down doctrine is the result, which has in turn produced shallow, weak-kneed Christians.
-Consider the pride involved in creating your own doctrinal statement (and as a result ignoring thousands of years of God’s work in the church); it reeks of arrogance.
+By creating its own doctrinal statement, a church is choosing to leave thousands of years of formulations and controversy on the shelf, and instead simply to piece one together at a few elders' meetings.
+This is a weighty task, and one that the church has been devoted to for years.

 This ancient document is the most excellent epitome of the things most surely believed among us.
 It is not issued as an authoritative rule or code of faith, whereby you may be fettered, but as a means of edification in righteousness.
 It is an excellent, though not inspired, expression of the teaching of those Holy Scriptures by which all confessions are to be measured.